-The Group predominantly invests in liquid OECD government bonds and other quasi-government debt securities issues.
-As at 31 December 2018, approximately 71% (2017: 78%) of the debt securities held by the Group were rated "double-A" or above by Moody's, Standard & Poor's and Fitch.
+The Group predominantly invests in liquid OECD member countries' government bonds and other quasi-government debt securities issues.
+As at 31 December 2019, approximately 70% (2018: 71%) of the debt securities held by the Group were rated "double-A" or above by Moody's, Standard & Poor's or Fitch.